lix-it/api-docs/source/index.html.md

 - Javascript
 - Java

-Should you have further questions, feel free to contact our tech team via help@lix-it.com.
+Should you have further questions, feel free to contact our tech team via email at [help@lix-it.com](mailto:help@lix-it.com) or by using the web chat in the bottom right of your screen.

 # Authentication